Reading time: 4 minutes

 September 2022 Recap

 The whirlwind week of events started with a trip to São Paulo, Brazil.
 On Sept 15, Atti joined a panel session at the Brazilian Philanthropy Forum 2022, hosted by IDIS.
 During the Forum, enriching conversations about the challenges and opportunities for collaboration in philanthropy took place.
-You can read about Atti’s reflections on the Forum and her time in São Paulo in Alliance magazine and catch a recording of the Forum article and watch the entire event at any time.
+You can read Atti’s reflections on the Forum and her time in São Paulo in Alliance magazine and watch the entire event at any time.

 From Ethiopia to Brazil, Atti’s journey continued on to NYC, where she served as a judge for the annual MIT Solve Challenge.
 Each year, MIT Solve calls for tech-based solutions to global challenges and selects the most promising pitches among thousands of applications.
 40 innovators were inducted into this year’s Solver Class with solutions that fall within 5 specific challenges: